ArtiMinds-Robotics-customer-Siemens-robotbased-assembly

 THE CHALLENGE

 Siemens Kemnath produces stretchers, among other things.
-Stretchers are used to inserte patients into the imaging systems of the Siemens Healthineers products.
+Stretchers are used to insert patients into the imaging systems of the Siemens Healthineers products.
 For this, the stretchers are moved horizontally on a linear axis.
 Until now, the assembly of those axes was mostly done in a manual process which included 280 screws to be set per stretcher in total.
-“The work was partly done the head or while bent over, because the screws have to be fed from below as well as from above”, states Florian Beer, Project Manager for Robotics and Automation.
+“The work was partly done overhead or while bent over, because the screws have to be fed from below as well as from above”, states Florian Beer, Project Manager for Robotics and Automation.
 The component is often rotated and turned during assembly.
 “The work situation for our employees was very uncomfortable, but a robot does not really care about that”, tells Beer with a wink.
 The robot not only relieves the employees, but it also ensures process reliability: the robot reproduces the process 100 percent identically every time.

 A robotic cell equipped with a lightweight robot and a special screwdriving system handles the manufacturing process.
 “The solution works so far, but is still strongly limited in some areas”, criticizes the project manager.
 “We have issues with the data transfer for example, especially with the communication between robot and screwdriving system, since the robot used acts as master but does not speak PROFINET.”
 A deficit that could only be solved via digital I/Os.
 This makes the structure inflexible.
 Changing the used robot manufacturer would come with a considerable amount of additional expenses.